Axum is a place of legend in ancient Ethiopian culture.

 It is almost essential to take a guide there as there are so many hidden away in peoples backyards, it would be impossible to see them all.

-In Ethiopian legend it is believed that when the Babylonians destroyed Jerusalem and Solomon’s temple, King Solomon’s and Queen Sheba’s son rescued the Ark of the Covenant and brought it to Ethiopia.
+In Ethiopian legend it is believed that when the Babylonians destroyed Jerusalem and Solomon’s temple and King Solomon and Queen Sheba’s son rescued the Ark of the Covenant and brought it to Ethiopia.

-Nowadays the Ethiopian orthodox church claims that it is hidden inside a church in Aksum, where only one priest is allowed to see it.
+Nowadays the Ethiopian orthodox church claims that it is hidden inside a church in Axum, where only one priest is allowed to see it.